autoreleasefool/campus-guide/README.md

 While the app is in development, all of the data collected about the University of Ottawa, the courses, and the buildings, will be kept in a separate repository.
 When the app is released, expect that data to be documented and open sourced alongside this application.

+## Contributing

+### Setup

+1. Clone the repository: `git clone https://github.com/joseph-roque/campus-guide`
+2. The recommended development environment is [Nuclide](https://nuclide.io/).
+With this IDE, you can utilize live updates of the Flow type checker.
+3. Make your changes.
+4. Ensure the following requirements for a contribution are met when running these commands:
+    - `npm run flow`: There should be no issues within the project (some React Native components throw errors, which can be ignored).
+    - `npm run lint`: There should be no errors (warnings are OK).
+    - `npm test`: All tests should pass.
+    - `npm build:ios`: The build should succeed.
+    - `npm build:android`: The build should succeed.

+### Travis CI

+Currently, the Travis CI build will run the following commands:

+- `npm run lint`

+Additional tests and checks will be run in the future, when the resources for the app have been released.
+For now, these commands fail due to the missing resources and have been disabled for the time being:

+- `npm run build:ios`
+- `npm run build:android`
+- `npm run flow`
+- `npm test`

 ## Screenshots

 | Splash Screen | Finding a class | Your schedule |